[Downloadable PDF version]

 Students, especially juniors, are encouraged to schedule an appointment with Lori Brommer for a review of courses and hours remaining to complete their degree.

 A student will be suspended from the university the first semester he or she does not earn at least 2.00 a semester GPA while on academic probation continued.
-The student may not transfer credits earned at any other university or college while on suspension without prior written approval of the chair or director of the student's current department and the dean of his/her college, (2010-2011 Bulletin, p.
-68).
+The student may not transfer credits earned at any other university or college while on suspension without prior written approval of the chair or director of the student's current department and the dean of his/her college.
 Any such credits earned contrary to this policy will not count toward graduation requirements at USM.
 Students may petition for readmission as soon as they go on suspension but must do so with the prior written approval of the Chair or Director of their respective department or school and the Dean of the College.
 (This process begins in a student's major department or school.)
-A student readmitted after suspension must attain a semester GPA of 2.25; students who fail to do so will be suspended from USM for two semesters.

 Petition for Suspension Clearance Form